schoodicsolutions/main-site/src/routes/(md)/terms-and-conditions.md

 **Intellectual Property**

-The content on the Site, including text, graphics, logos, images, and software, is the property of Schoodic Media LLC or its licensors and is protected by United States and international copyright and trademark laws.
-You may not use any content on the Site for any commercial purpose without the express written consent of Schoodic Media LLC.
+The content on the Site, including text, graphics, logos, images, and software, is the property of Schoodic Solutions or its licensors and is protected by United States and international copyright and trademark laws.
+You may not use any content on the Site for any commercial purpose without the express written consent of Schoodic Solutions.

 **Links to Other Websites**